dreames21/blcontrol/README.md

 # GBeamline
-Control software for small x-ray beamline at the Harvard-Smithsonian Center for Astrophysics
+Control software for small x-ray beamline at the Harvard-Smithsonian Center for Astrophysics.

+See docs/Beamline_Manual.pdf for full user manual.